The Morning Briefing: Congress Wants Taxpayers to Pick Up More Soap in the Prison Shower

 Roy has been beating this drum for a while.
 So have Marjorie Taylor Greene and a few other Republicans.
 Far too few, however.

-This sets quite a stage for President-elect Donald Trump's plans for the federal behemoth when he gets back into the Oval Office on January 20, 2025.
-Fundamentally getting the Democrats to stop spending money like drunken Kennedy cousins on a long weekend in Cabo is a tall order; it would probably be wisest for Trump to take his own part to task first.
+This sets quite a stage for President-elect Donald Trump's plans for the federal behemoth when he returns to the Oval Office on Jan.
+20, 2025.
+Fundamentally, getting the Democrats to stop spending money like drunken Kennedy cousins on a long weekend in Cabo is a tall order; it would probably be wisest for Trump to take his own part to task first.

 The Department of Government Efficiency will hopefully do its job.
 If Elon Musk and Vivek Ramaswamy take a machete to as much federal waste as they say they want to, it'll be a heck of a start.
 If there isn't as much government to fund, Congress can't keep spending as much money.